Add Gene Annotation

 Sample file

-Here is an example sample file Wm82.a4_phytozome-gff.ini
+Here is the sample file Wm82.a4_phytozome-gff.ini for our exercise:

 [ProcessRun]